shadowninja55/chadchat/README.md

 # chadchat
-a tui chat client and server
+a chat client (and server) for chads